Deutsche Tourenwagen Masters: Driver safety

-Further future of Deutsche Tourenwagen Masters (GT3 Pro – 2021 and beyond)
+Further future of DTM (GT3 Pro – 2021 and beyond)

-As Super GT GT500-style "Class 1" format retired after 2020 season, the series will adopt the GT3 Pro from 2021 season onwards.
+As the Super GT GT500-style "Class 1" format (Often referred to in DTM as "Prototype Silhouette" cars) was retired after 2020 season due to increasing costs, the series adopted the GT3 Pro format from the 2021 season onward.
 The engine format of new GT3 Pro will no longer mandated instead of free (displacement, shape, number of cylinders and injectors).
-As a result of GT3 Pro transition, the series will no longer utilize full-factory manufacturer entrants in order to save budgets.
-Michelin will served as official tyre partner despite GT3 Pro transition.
+As a result of the GT3 Pro transition, the series will no longer utilize full-factory manufacturer entrants in order to save budgets.
+This transition has allowed for a more consistent grid of competitors whereas previously teams would frequently enter and exit the series due to the excessive costs, DTM has since 2021 seen consistent entries from BMW, Mercedes, Porsche, Audi and Ferrari.

+Upon the DTM's transition to GT3 Specification cars in 2021, Mercedes AMG immediately re-entered the DTM with the AMG GT3 and later AMG GT3 EVO fielded by various customer teams such as Mercedes-AMG Team Winward Racing and Mercedes-AMG Team Landgraf.

+Mclaren entered the DTM in 2024 with the 720s GT3 EVO alongside Lamborghini who entered in the same year with the Hurican GT3 EVO2.